erica-joseph/Quine-McCluskey/README.md

 The most difficult part was keeping track of the variables.
 While, naturally, it was not as difficult as doing it by hand, I found that myself creating new lists for almost every action.
 If I had given myself more time, I think I would have come up with something much cleaner, but so much time was spent on trying to visualize the steps as they were happening.

+I ran into the most trouble with row and column dominance, and consulted with ChatGPT to solve a few issues, especially in the variable handling.
+I asked it for an idea on how to approach the code, and it gave a roundabout response that I had to piece and idea out of.

 Overall, it was a great learning experience.